-IDENTITY BASED HABITS help remove the “all or nothing” philosophy that can so easily wreck our progress.
-For some reason we often think that if we fail to follow our exact plan, step-by-step then we have blown it The truth is that it does not work that way at all.
+Help remove the “all or nothing” philosophy that can so easily wreck our progress.
+For some reason, we often think that if we fail to follow our exact plan, step-by-step then we have blown it The truth is that it does not work that way at all.
 If you make a mistake, remember that it is just one vote.
 Be aware of the votes you are casting and try to win the majority.

 Every action is a vote for your identity.